Skip to main contentAccessibility Statement

 Q: Where can I find economic data on international students in the U.S.?

-A: International students in the U.S. contributed over $44 billion to the economy in 2019, according to the U.S. Department of Commerce.
+A: International students in the U.S. contributed $50 billion to the economy in 2023, according to the U.S. Department of Commerce.
 Additional breakdowns of economic impact by state and Congressional District, calculated using Open Doors enrollment figures, are available on the NAFSA Economic International Student Economic Value Tool website.
-IIE’s Public Affairs office can help you to locate information, and can provide some additional data.
-Due to confidentiality agreements, we are not able to provide breakdowns for specific institutions – you will need to contact the institutions directly.
-In addition, IIE provides fact sheets on topics of interest, including:

 Q: Where can I find data on institutions that reported students to Open Doors?